curtisjhu/p3man/README.md

 # p3man
 The password manager as simple as 1, 2, 3

+> Note: Please exit the terminal session.
+Obviously, try not to save terminal output (cmd+S).
+Although `ssh` should still not be able to see your terminal previous sessions.
 ### Keep.
 It.
 Simple.
 Secure.
 (KISS)
 Visit [pypi](https://pypi.org/project/p3man/)
 ```